 Dr. Goldberg had served as president of the American Institute of Ultrasound in Medicine (AIUM) from 1980-82.
 He has also served the AIUM as Chairman of the Education Committee and member of the Committee on Clinical Certification and Accreditation.
 He has also been the Chairman of the Archives Committees of the AIUM and World Federation of Ultrasound in Medicine and Biology (WFUMB).
 He is co-author of the important AIUM historical monograph: "Medical Diagnostic Ultrasound: A Retrospective on its 40th Anniversary".
 His current interests are in doppler ultrasound, contrast enhancements, neuro- and endoluminal sonography, ultrasound training and education, and historical aspects of the development of ultrasound in medicine.

 Dr. Goldberg has also been the treasurer and President (1994 - 97) of the World Federation of Ultrasound in Medicine and Biology.
 During his tenure, he was the Chairman of the WHO Scientific Study Group on Training in Diagnostic Ultrasonography.
 The Group produced in 1996 a detailed document outlining the needs and essentials for ultrasound training throughout the world.

 At the 1998 RSNA scientific assembly, Dr. Goldberg received the Outstanding Researcher Award from the Society.
 RSNA's President David B. Fraser called Dr Goldberg "the embodiment of the physician-scientist who not only has done key innovative work in his field, but has provided leadership and training to generations of ultrasound specialists worldwide."

-Read here of Dr. Goldberg's own story of his start in ultrasound and a history of ultrasound development in the United States in the last 40 years.
+Read here of Dr. Goldberg's own story of his start in ultrasound and the a history of ultrasound development in the United States in the last 40 years and also here.